abimunoz/digital-wall/readme.md

 MongoDB is great for location based data like latitude and longitude.
 Allow users to report on their location and find nearby friends.

-ASA
-When I visit the site
-I want to see my todos
-So that I can keep track of them

-ASA
-I want to be able to quickly add a to do

-ASA
-I want to be able to mark my todos as I complete task

-ASA
-I want to be able to delete todos I don't want to do